lankton/android-anyshape/README.md

     app:anyshapeMask="@drawable/rings"/>
 ```

-if your AnyshapeImageView is too big to show shaped image quickly, you may need to init paths before they are being used.
+If your AnyshapeImageView is too big to show shaped image quickly, you may need to init the path before its being used.
-**In most situations, you don't need to do this.**, **the usage in layout file above will be enough. **
+**In most situations, you don't need to do this.
+The usage in layout file above would be enough.**
 ```java
 List<Integer> ids = new ArrayList<>();
 ids.add(R.drawable.singlestar);